atrelinski/CMake-Example/README.md

 - Installation Package (single file (.exe, .7z, .zip etc.)) that contain above components, so program could be distributed and installed on other machines (CPack)

+# To run this example:
+- download repository on your hard-disk
+- in the downloaded folder in command line run `cmake" -H. -Bbuild`.
+This will create `build` directory and e.g. generate solution to Visual Studio

 # To Do:
 - Source Package (to distribute sources)
 - GoogleTests integration (to test StaticLib and DynamicLib code)